-2020-2021 Academic Year
+2023-2023 Academic Year

-This Code of Conduct sets forth the initial summary of policies of the Esperanza Cyber Charter School ("ECCS") and is applicable to students, faculty and staff, and visitors to the school site.
-The complete policies are listed in Student/Parent Handbook, Summary of Acceptable Use Policy, and Summary of Internet Safety Policy.
+This Code of Conduct sets forth the initial summary of policies of the Esperanza Cyber Charter School ("ECCS") and applies to students, faculty/staff, and visitors to the school site.
+The complete policies are listed in the Student/Parent Handbook, Summary of Acceptable Use Policy, and Summary of Internet Safety Policy.
+ECCS also maintains a biennially updated and executed Memorandum of Understanding with Local Law Enforcement as required by 24 P.S. § 13-1303-AI.

-The founders would note that certain policies contained in this Code of Conduct stem from federal, state, or local laws, regulations or guidelines and thus ECCS has little or no flexibility in applying or enforcing these policies.
-Most policies contained in the Code will, however, reflect the founder's vision as to rules and policies necessary to establish an appropriate academic tone, focus, and environment at ECCS.
+The founders would note that certain policies in this Code of Conduct stem from federal, state, or local laws, regulations, or guidelines.
+Thus, ECCS has little or no flexibility in applying or enforcing these policies.
+However, most policies in the Code of Conduct will reflect the founder's vision of rules and policies necessary to establish an appropriate academic tone, focus, and environment at ECCS.

 The founders believe that daily interactions between staff and students provide the best opportunities for encouraging appropriate behavior and promoting the development of good habits.
-Thus, staff will always be expected to interact with students in a positive manner, and to maintain a high ratio of acknowledging good conduct and performance as contrasted to correcting misbehavior or overly focusing on inadequate performance.
+Thus, staff will always be expected to interact with students positively and maintain a high ratio of acknowledging good conduct and performance compared to correcting misbehavior or overly focusing on inadequate performance.